asha77/enriched-devlibrary/README.md

 ## About this Library

-This library is intended to be used for populating device types in [NetBox](https://github.com/netbox-community/netbox).
+This library is enriched copy of Netbox device type library [NetBox](https://github.com/netbox-community/devicetype-library).
 It contains a set of device type definitions expressed in YAML and arranged by manufacturer.
 Each file represents a discrete physical device type (e.g. make and model).
-These definitions can be loaded into NetBox instead of creating new device type definitions manually.

-If you would like to contribute to this library, please read through our [contributing guide](CONTRIBUTING.md) before submitting content.
+Some fiels are added, yaml files in stage of enrichment by additional data.

-If you would like to automate the import of these devicetype template files, there is a **community based** python script that will check for duplicates, allow you to selectively import vendors, etc. available here [minitriga/Netbox-Device-Type-Library-Import](https://github.com/minitriga/Netbox-Device-Type-Library-Import). **Note**: This is not related to NetBox in any official way and you will not get support for it here.
+Definitions below - from original library + additional fields.

 ## Device Type Definitions